DataBooster/PyWebApi/README.rst

     *   A MDX query transponder (https://github.com/DataBooster/PyWebApi/tree/master/Sample/UserApps/MdxReader)

-        i)  It forwards a MDX query (received as JSON from the HTTP client) to a specified OLAP, and then convert the query result to the specified model;
+        a.
+It forwards a MDX query (received as JSON from the HTTP client) to a specified OLAP, and then convert the query result to the specified model;
-        #)  (optional) Sends the above results to a database (`DbWebApi <https://github.com/DataBooster/DbWebApi>`_) for storage or further processing;
+        #.  (optional) Sends the above results to a database (`DbWebApi <https://github.com/DataBooster/DbWebApi>`_) for storage or further processing;
-        #)  (optional) Sends a notification about the final result or error.
+        #.  (optional) Sends a notification about the final result or error.

 #.
 Some utility PyPI packages: